History

 New York Life has an active employee resource group for Veterans and those who support them.
 Its mission is to advance New York Life’s business strategies by attracting, developing, and retaining veterans; building awareness, community, and opportunity for veterans within the organization; expanding the company's outreach and support to local veteran communities; and leveraging New York Life veterans’ experience and talent for cross-organizational mentorship and talent development.

-NYL Vets members also assist New York Life in becoming a magnet for talented individuals with prior military service.
-Much outreach is done by NYL-Vets members, who represent New York Life at veterans-specific job fairs and have even developed a New Hire Onboarding Kit for Veterans, a resource for managers who interview recent vets.
-The kit provides specific subjects for managers to discuss during interviews with veterans, as well as advice on how to translate military experience into practical business experience.
+NYL Vets members also help New York Life in becoming a magnet for talented individuals with prior military service.
+Much of the outreach is done by NYL Vets members, who represent New York Life at veterans-specific job fairs.
+They have also developed a Recruiting Kit for Veterans, a resource for managers who interview recent veterans.
+The kit provides specific topics for discussion, as well as advice on how to translate military experience into practical business skills.

 This article was originally published on May 21, 2020.